hci-a-if-its-2019/assignment-1-safhiram/README.md

 4. Try to click order , then check troll(kantong belanja) feature
 5. Try to order some food
 6. Try to search itsfood.id facebook, twitter, instagram or linked in account
-7. Try to search some information about the owner of itsfood.id.
-8. Try to search FAQ feature
+7. Try to search FAQ feature

 ## User Description
 <p>The user is a student of State Administration in Airlangga University.</p>